-With fickle spring weather, John and I have had a hard time finding a day on a weekend to do the hike up Heart Mountain.
-This past Saturday the weather Gods finally provided the window to do it.
+With fickle spring weather, John and I have had a hard time finding a day on a weekend to do the Heart Mountain hike.
+Finally in late April the weather Gods provided the window to do it.

 Finding the trailhead for Heart Mountain